OpenBB-finance/OpenBB/gamestonk_terminal/portfolio/README.md

 ````
 Which will use your  login information, which should be stored as environment variables in [config file](/gamestonk_terminal/config_terminal.py)

-Robinhood has Two Factor Autentication, so you will likely be prompted to enter a code that is texted/emailed to you.
+Robinhood has Two Factor Authentication, so you will likely be prompted to enter a code that is texted/emailed to you.
 ###NOTE THAT LOGGING IN WILL SAVE A TOKEN TO `os.path.expanduser("~")/.tokens` WHICH CAN BE USED TO LOGIN EVEN IF USER CREDENTIALS ARE INCORRECT.

 [ROBINHOOD](#ROBINHOOD)